publication design: Kai Udema

 When the world I was existing in became an abstraction, a memory reproduced in my head, reality crumbles.
-Reality crumbles as I reconstruct my world from a new territoriality, a new world that embraces the memory of the old one.
 The world that I knew before I left Lebanon only exists as a psychosocial or digital memory.
 While reconstructing a world anew I wait in an imaginary world where both my old world and my new one coexist.
 In this immaterial space, in this existential unreality, the extent to which the world is imagined becomes evident.

 Eternally Returning Departure

 Home is a territory: a space, the sounds of that space and the producers of those sounds.
 Home is the periodic repetition of different sounds in the same space.
 The sound of the evening news orchestrating dinner to the rhythm of crisis, the bird’s morning song animating the smell of Arabic coffee, giving purpose to conversations traversed by the sound of the dog galloping after the cats in the garden, and the body shaking tunes of nights we will never remember.
 Home is the order among the chaos of the day.
 A space defined by the circular motion of leaving and returning.
 A circular motion of space and time.
 A periodic repetition of the same sounds in different times.
 The same space, the same social relations, the same associations.
 A rhythmic repetition of the past in the present.